 The Euclid spacecraft will be made up of two major assemblies:

-Euclid will be carried into a direct transfer orbit by a Soyuz-STB Fregat-MT launch vehicle departing from Europe's Spaceport in French Guiana.
+Euclid will be carried into a direct transfer orbit by a Soyuz-ST-B Fregat-MT or an Ariane-62 launch vehicle departing from Europe's Spaceport in French Guiana.
 The transfer phase to the target orbit around the second Sun-Earth Lagrange point, L2, will last approximately 30 days.
 A correction manoeuvre will be performed about two days into the flight, once sufficient tracking data have been acquired to evaluate the radial velocity error, which arises due to uncertainties in the conditions during launch.
 Commissioning of the spacecraft and instruments will start during the transfer phase.
 No insertion manoeuvre is needed to reach the chosen orbit.

 A large-amplitude (~ 1 × 106 km) halo orbit around the second Lagrange point of the Sun-Earth system (L2) has been selected because it offers optimum operating conditions for Euclid: a benign radiation environment, which is necessary for the sensitive detectors and very stable observing conditions, which are sufficiently far away from the disturbing Earth-Moon system.
 In addition, the amount of propellant necessary is very favourable compared to alternative orbits.